wardellbagby/lyricistant/docs/2-how_platforms_work.md

 ## What is a Manager?

-In order to more easily handle talking to the renderer, Lyricistant uses its own concept of a `Manager` to handle registering for events that the renderer sends and to send events back to the renderer.
+In order to more easily handle talking to the renderer, Lyricistant uses its own concept of a `Manager` to handle registering for events that the renderer sends, and sending events back to the renderer.
 The purpose of a manager is to consolidate related platform code into one stateful class. `Manager` itself is just an interface with a single
 method: `register`.
 However, `Manager`s hold the vast majority of Lyricistant's complexity.

-Every manager is a bit different, but in general, whenever `register` is called, they'll start listening to events that the renderer sends. `Manager`s should focus on a specific "feature", where feature is poorly defined term but can generally be thought of as things that users would expect to related in functionality.
+Every manager is a bit different, but in general, whenever `register` is called, they'll start listening to events that the renderer sends. `Manager`s should focus on a specific "feature", where feature is a poorly defined term but can generally be thought of as handling certain events that users would expect to be related.
 For instance, the `FileManager` handles all things relating to files; opening, saving, and creating new files.

 A manager doesn't actually _have_ to listen to the renderer, though.
 The `Manager` pattern is just as useful for organizing platform-only logic.
 In those cases, `register` can be thought of as an extra initialization that's run when